 Most conversions involve going from phpBB 2.0 to the latest version of phpBB.
 Converting from other forum solutions to phpBB is sometimes problematic and may be impossible.
 Conversions require a converter, which is software someone writes to handle the messy details of moving data from one forum solution to phpBB.
 A converter from phpBB 2.0 is built in to phpBB’s installer.
 Converters for other forum solutions may not exist or may be very old.
 Generally I have to research the issue to see if it’s possible.
 Sometimes a converter exists for a move to phpBB 3.0 and after that may be upgraded to the latest version of phpBB.

-There are lots of landmines in converting a forum from inconsistent data in the database to timeouts during the conversion (usually on shared hosting) to replicating the look and field of the old website as much as possible.
+There are lots of landmines in converting a forum from inconsistent data in the database to timeouts during the conversion (usually on shared hosting) to replicating the look and feel of the old website as much as possible.
 This can trip up even experienced web developers, so it often makes sense to have me handle this as a service.

 Because conversion are so problematic, I use a systematic, failsafe approach: